-Voluntary development work abroad and social insurance
+Volunteer development workers and social insurance

 Who is a volunteer development worker?

-- You must be over 16 years of age
+- Be over 16 years of age

-- If you had 2 consecutive tax years in which no contribution has been paid or credited immediately prior to you going abroad as a volunteer development worker, Comhlámh will pay Class A contributions for the first 26 weeks of your
+- If you had 2 consecutive tax years with no paid or credited contributions immediately before you went abroad as a volunteer development worker, Comhlámh will pay Class A contributions for the first 26 weeks of your

 Career breaks and social insurance contributions